 From automated CV screening and reading cover letters to holding whiteboard interviews and asking trick questions, the range of methods employers use to assess candidates is immense and overwhelming.

-So, how can you tell which employee selection methods you should be using?
-And which of them will be most effective in your recruitment process?
+So, how can you tell which employee selection methods will be most effective in your recruitment process?